hamk-business-information-technology/os/docs/index.md

   - You might have access to educational resources for students or discounts.

 ***Mandatory for all*** <br>
-!!! warning
+!!!
+Warning
-    Mandatory for all
+    It is mandatory for all students to get the GitHub Student Developer Pack, which is used in education.

-  You are required to link your school email to your personal GitHub account.
 Please follow the instructions below:

 1. Login to GitHub using your personal account.
 2. Once logged in, go to your [GitHub account settings](https://github.com/settings/emails).